2. Pontius Pilate

 The temple of Yershalaim

 The temple of Jerusalem was originally built by King Solomon (1000 BC-928 BC) in the 10th century BC.
-He was destroyed the first time by the Babylonian invaders in 586 BC and reconstructed in the 5th century BC.
-Herod the Great renewed it completely, but was destroyed completely by Titus in 70.
+It was destroyed the first time by the Babylonian invaders in 586 BC and reconstructed in the 5th century BC.
+Herod the Great renewed it completely, but it was destroyed completely by Titus in 70.

 Ratslayer